This homemade ranch dressing made with buttermilk is ready in minutes! Once you try this delicious recipe, you won’t buy bottled again!

 If you don’t have any buttermilk on hand, you can make your own using milk or cream and an acid such as lemon juice or vinegar.

-A simple rule of thumb for this is ½ cup milk – 1 ½ teaspoons of vinegar.
+A simple rule of thumb for this is 1 cup milk = 1 tablespoon of vinegar or lemon juice.

 Make ahead and Storage Instructions ✧